a2wd/CleanCode.SerialDate/README.md

-# CleanCode.SerialDate
+# CleanCode.DayDate

-An exercise, refactoring the Java utility SerialDate
+An exercise, refactoring the Java utility DayDate